AndreasFerdinand/CombinedArms-DockerServer/README.md

 3. Build the image

     To specify the 'Command & Conquer - Combined Arms' release version, it must be set using `--build-arg` argument.
-If not set, version `1.04` is used.
+If not set, the latest releas will be determined from github.

     * `--build-arg CNC_CA_RELEASE=1.04`